Dot Plot Chart

 8. Optional: To make the points larger, press the ‘Edit’ button next to the ‘Size’ field in the bottom panel, and select a larger size.
 Click away from the panel to make the change to the chart.

-9. Press the ‘Finish’ button submit to close the Editor.
+9. Press the ‘Finish’ button Finish to close the Editor.

 You can proceed to edit the titles, legend, etc. See Basic Charting Steps and Chart Properties for more information.
 See Add Data Format for information on how to format text on a Chart.